aaminashihab/MotivateAI/README.md

 # MotivateAI 🔥
-### Your Autonomous AI Agent for Building Learning Consistency
+### Your AI-Powered Learning Coach for Building Study Consistency

 > Built for the **Google Cloud Rapid Agent Hackathon** — an AI-powered learning coach that actively builds sustainable study habits by dynamically scheduling tasks, sourcing real-world learning materials, and intelligently managing breaks.